sweattep/ancient_quotes/README.md

 >As a result of their breaking of the covenant We cursed them and made their hearts grow hard

 >So, verily, with every difficulty, there is relief: verily, with every difficulty, there is relief: Therefore, when thou art free (from thine immediate task), still labour hard, And to thy Lord turn (all) thy attention.

+>We have created everything in due proportion.
+Our command comes only once, in the twinkling of an eye!